Near-optimal learning with average H\"older smoothness: Illustrative examples

 \section{Illustrative examples}

-Having established the control that average-H\"older smoothness has on generalization, we provide examples illustrating the vast possible gap between the average smoothness and it's ``worst-case'' classic counterpart.
-Indeed, in the examples we will show, the gap is infinite.
+Having established the control that average-H\"older smoothness has on generalization, we illustrate the vast possible gap between the average smoothness and it's ``worst-case'' classic counterpart.
+Indeed, in the examples we provide, the gap is infinite.
 Moreover, we also show that classes of average-H\"older smoothness are significantly richer than the previously studied average-Lipschitz, motivating the more general H\"older framework considered in this work.
-Finally, it is illuminating to notice that both examples are actually the same simple function $f(x)=\boldsymbol{1}[x>\half]$, emphasizing the crucial role of the underlying distribution in terms of establishing the function classes.
+Finally, it is illuminating to notice that both claims to follow actually consist of the same simple function $f(x)=\boldsymbol{1}[x>\half]$ though with respect to different distributions, emphasizing the crucial role of the underlying distribution in terms of establishing the function classes.